 4. Read reviews first.
 Almost every recipe website and blog has reviews, which can be extremely helpful.
 Always take reviews with a grain of salt, but look for trends like “this turned out too dry” or “I had to bake for an extra 15 minutes” so you can know which parts of the recipe to approach with caution, or decide if a recipe is too risky all together.
 I especially encourage this with blog recipes, which may not get the same rigorous testing as recipes from major food magazines or cookbooks.
 You don’t need to read them all, but at least browse through a few to get a feel for how the recipe performs “in the real world.”

 5. Prep before you cook.
-When you’re first learning to cook, it can help to use a technique called “mise en place.”
-This French phrase simply means to gather all your ingredients and have them prepared (peeled, diced, chopped, etc.) before you begin cooking.
+When you’re first learning to cook, it can be helpful to use a technique called “mise en place.”
+This French phrase simply means to gather all your ingredients and have them prepared (measured, peeled, diced, chopped, etc.) before you begin cooking.
 This method can take longer than prepping as you cook, but its a great way to make sure no details are missed and it can greatly reduce the stress of multi-tasking.
 With all your ingredients prepared ahead of time, all of your attention can stay on the hot food in the skillet/pot/oven as you cook so you can avoid burning, boiling over, or any other hiccup.

 6. Start small.
 If you’re new to cooking, try something simple first and work your way up.
 Don’t shoot for the stars on your first go.
-As I mentioned before, the process of cooking is full of all sorts of nuances and uses a great deal of intuition that you have to learn and build over time.
+As I mentioned before, the process of cooking is full of all sorts of nuances and requires a great deal of intuition that you have to learn and build over time.
 If all you know how to do is boil water, start with a simple pasta dish.
 Try not to choose a recipe that has multiple techniques and ingredients that you’ve never used before.
 Try one new technique or ingredient at a time.

 7. Test recipes before special occasions.
 There are an infinite number of variables involved with cooking and you want to avoid surprises, so it’s always good to give recipes a test run before big occasions or cooking for guests.
 It’s not unusual for a recipe to need slight tweaking for your unique mix of equipment and ingredients.
 Plus, you may just find that you don’t like a recipe as much as you expected from it’s description! :)